 What are the benefits of receiving transferred manuscripts?

-The transfer service can be beneficial for you in many ways:
+It is beneficial for you in many ways:

 - Receiving transferred manuscripts from other journals can help you increase the number of quality submissions to your journal in an easy and convenient way.